chbrown/npm-search-server/README.md

 I'm not sure what compelling reason there is to use [npm-registry-client](https://github.com/npm/npm-registry-client) -- it looks like it's just a wrapper around request with named functions for a few of the registry's endpoints.

-The registry API desperately lacks documentation other than the npm source code, but the api API has [better documentation](https://github.com/npm/download-counts).
+The registry API desperately lacks documentation other than the npm source code, but the downloads-count API has [better documentation](https://github.com/npm/download-counts).

 ## Environment